 WINDA 3.2 puts users in control drives savings for training providers

-GWO training providers, auditors and certification bodies will soon experience a major update to the WINDA database, with improved quality control, efficiency, and potential for reduced costs.
+GWO training providers, auditors and certification bodies will soon experience a major update to the WINDA platform, with improved quality control, efficiency, and potential for reduced costs.

 Effectively automating several elements of the Requirements for Certification Bodies into an online system, CBs and auditors will no longer need to process documentation such as audit reports and certificates via email to the GWO secretariat.

 In WINDA 3.2, the new CB and Auditor user profiles will provide access to a client management dashboard.
 The system’s automations, online notifications and easy to use forms will help CBs and auditors through the key quality control steps in a training provider’s new or ongoing certification journey and guide all parties towards full compliance with the Requirements for Certification Bodies and Requirements for Training Providers.

 Jakob Lau Holst, CEO of Global Wind Organisation explains: “GWO operates a system of constant improvement to constantly drive-up quality control of its 400+ global training provider network.
 WINDA 3.2 is the first major update since January 2020, when our fee structure was aligned on a country basis to the United Nations Human Development Index, saving training providers an average of 17%.

 “The auditor’s role is fundamental to how we achieve a uniform level of quality in the network and with WINDA 3.2 we are introducing new tools so they always have the right information to keep their clients’ certifications up to date.”

 Training providers operating mobile facilities also stand to benefit from the new WINDA update.
 Previously, such facilities required a unique WINDA profile alongside any existing fixed facility a training provider operates.
 In WINDA 3.2 mobile facilities will no longer be required, saving training providers from having multiple licenses and the associated fees for registration.